SaiHiteshV/Data_602/README.md

 The Duration, Distance, Haversine are right-skewed and Temp, Wind, Humid, GroundTemp have a normal distribution.

 Based on the insights from various graphs it looks like people who rent the bikes are using them to travel to offices(jobs).

+## Interpretation model
+The model has an overall explanatory power of 81%.
+For the above model const, Pmonth, Pday, Phour, Dmonth, Dday,Dhour columns are significant.
+The columns PLong, PLatd, DLong, DLatd, PDweek, DDweek , Temp, Precip, Wind, Humid, Solar, Snow, GroundTemo and Dust play less significant role.
+We can observe that there are few misfits in the data.
+This might be because the model is highly dependent on few columns like Pmonth and Dmonth.
+With a small change in these column values the prediction is greately affected.
+The RMSE of the model is 10.48.

+## Predictive models
+The OLS model has an overall explanatory power of 95.6% The RMSE of the OLS model is 5.61 minutes which is nearly half of that of the previous OLS model.
+The Linear regression model has an overall explanatory power of 94.8% The RMSE of the Linear regression model is 5.41 minutes.
+Most of the residuals for Linear regression model are 0.
+Ridge regression model at lambda = 0 acts as a simple linear regression.
+The Ridge regression model has an overall explanatory power of 94.8% The RMSE of the Ridge regression model is 5.41 minutes which is nearly equal to that of the Linear regression model.
+As the value of alpha keeps increasing for Ridge regression model most of the coefficients tend to move towards 0 i.e. come close to 0.
+The $R^2$ value of the Ridge regression model keeps decreasing as the alpha value increases, this might be because we might be oversimplifying the model too much.
+As the value of alpha keeps increasing for Lasso Regression all of the coefficients tend to become 0 we can observe this when $\alpha$ = 50.
+The $R^2$ value of the Lasso Regression model keeps dropping as we keep on increasing the $\alpha$ value and becomes 0 when $\alpha$ = 50.